Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 - No screens during meals.
 Meals are for eating, talking, and family connection.

 - No screens in the hour before bedtime.
-This protects sleep quality.
+This protects sleep quality — more on that below.

 - No screens in the bedroom.
 Keep charging stations in common areas.